-Researchers are optimistic that a recent breakthrough allowing growth of the majority of human gut bacteria in the lab will lead to the development of new therapies to replace the use of faecal transplants in treating certain gut infections.
+Researchers are optimistic that a recent breakthrough allowing growth of the majority of human gut bacteria in the lab will lead to the development of new therapies for human health, replacing the use of faecal transplants in treating certain gut infections.

 Scientists at the Wellcome Trust Sanger Institute in Cambridge, UK, including Dr Samuel Forster, an NHMRC C.J.
-Martin Biomedical Overseas Fellow from Hudson Institute of Medical Research’s Centre for Innate Immunity and Infectious Diseases in Melbourne, have grown and catalogued more than 130 bacteria from the human intestine according to a study published in Nature today (Thursday 5th May).
+Martin Biomedical Overseas Fellow from Hudson Institute’s Centre for Innate Immunity and Infectious Diseases in Melbourne, have grown and catalogued more than 130 bacteria from the human intestine according to a study published in Nature.

 The researchers have developed a process to grow the majority of bacteria from the gut, which will enable scientists to understand how our bacterial ‘microbiome’ helps keep us healthy.
 Imbalances in our gut microbiome can contribute to complex conditions and diseases such as obesity, Inflammatory Bowel Disease, Irritable Bowel Syndrome and allergies.
 This research will allow scientists to start to create tailor-made treatments with specific beneficial bacteria.